 Verify the Need

 In many communities, community data is available online through a local university.
-In Michigan, the Community Research Institute of the Johnson Center for Philanthropy provides highly accessible information including the use of online mapping of various data indicators.
-Data-Driven Detroit, a subsidiary of the Michigan Nonprofit Association, provides similar data collection and analysis.
+In Michigan, the Community Data & Research Lab at the Johnson Center for Philanthropy provides highly accessible information including the use of online mapping of various data indicators.
+Data-Driven Detroit, a former affiliated program of the Michigan Nonprofit Association, provides similar data collection and analysis.

 Skills in data analysis can be developed through college-level courses and online training if this particular expertise is desired by the servant leader.
 Otherwise, after collecting the data, someone who is experienced in interpreting data should be asked to examine it for significant findings.
 Conferences and seminars where the significance of the data are discussed can also be a useful way to learn more.